 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
-Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded.
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
+Backward-running races are not permitted. - The safety rules must be clearly outlined to the students. - Provide beginning skaters with their own designated area within the total area provided for this class.
+This enables beginner skaters to skate without interference from faster moving peers. - Emphasize "skate safe and always be in control."

-- Emphasize controlled movement when requiring students to walk or run backwards.
-Backward-running races are not permitted. - Follow rules and etiquette as outlined by the facility. - Non-active participants must be behind bowler(s) at all times and not in field of play. - When a student displays hesitation (verbally or non-verbally) with participating, the teacher must determine the reason(s) for doubt.
+- Provide all skaters, regardless of ability, basic instruction in: - motion - stopping - turning - Designate skating direction for everyone (for example, clockwise or counterclockwise). - No audio devices (for example, MP3 players). - No racing, chasing or tag games. - Teach skating courtesy: - skate in the same direction as others - skate on the right, pass on the left - announce your intention to pass by saying, "passing on your left", or using a bell/whistle. - Communicate to students the importance of being aware of the location of other skaters, around them, to avoid interference, trips and collisions. - When a student displays hesitation (verbally or non-verbally) with participating, the teacher must determine the reason(s) for doubt.
 If the teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
 Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.